Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 Modify the `RewriteConditions` transformer in `rewrite/rewrite_cast_condition.py` to skip the explicit cast to bool when the condition is already a boolean and a constant node.

-## Findings 19 - Irrelevant UPLC builtins in output
+## Finding 19 - Irrelevant UPLC builtins in output

 Category: _Performance/Minor_